Magazine

 Vegetables and goats

-Successful microfinance in Nepal
+Successful seed funding in Nepal

 A food stand keeps growing and growing

-Successful microfinance in Sierra Leone
+Successful seed funding in Sierra Leone

 School education for the children at last - made possible by a food stand

-Successful microfinance in Sierra Leone
+Successful seed funding in Sierra Leone

 Rice dishes and Mary Conteh's other business ideas make it possible for her two children to attend school.
 Planning for the future becomes possible for the family.